Back to Neural ODEs Hub

 Normalizing Flows

-Since ODE solutions are invertible (integrate forward to encode, backward to decode), Neural ODEs form the basis of continuous normalizing flows (CNFs).
-The change of variables formula for an ODE flow involves the trace of the Jacobian:
+ODE solutions are invertible (integrate forward to encode, backward to decode), so they can serve as continuous normalizing flows (CNFs).
+The change-of-variables formula for an ODE flow involves the trace of the Jacobian:

 $$ \log p(\mathbf{x}) = \log p(\mathbf{z}) - \int_0^T \mathrm{tr}\!\left(\frac{\partial f}{\partial \mathbf{y}}\right) dt, $$

 where $\mathbf{z} = \mathbf{y}(T)$.
-This avoids the triangular Jacobian constraints of discrete normalizing flows.
+This sidesteps the triangular Jacobian constraints required by discrete normalizing flows.

 Lessons Learned

 1. Dimensional lifting is essential.
-A 2D ODE cannot separate spirals due to the non-crossing property.
-Lifting to 6D provides the extra degrees of freedom the flow needs.
+A 2D ODE cannot separate spirals (non-crossing property).
+Lifting to 6D gives the flow room to work.

 2. Zero initialization matters.
-Starting the dynamics at $d\mathbf{y}/dt \approx 0$ (identity transformation) dramatically helps optimization.
-Without it, the random initial dynamics can push states to extreme values, causing solver instability.
+Starting at $d\mathbf{y}/dt \approx 0$ (identity map) stabilizes early training.
+Without it, random dynamics push states to extreme values and the solver blows up.

-5. The ResNet connection is not just an analogy.
-It is a precise mathematical relationship.
-Understanding it helps transfer intuitions between discrete and continuous architectures.
+5. The ResNet connection is exact.
+It is a mathematical identity, not a metaphor, and it lets you transfer intuitions between discrete and continuous architectures.

 Conclusion